seek-oss/sku/.changeset/happy-phones-watch.md

 **MIGRATION GUIDE**

-> To reduce the number of changes when migrating to sku 13 you may choose to enable `orderImports` and run sku format before upgrading.
+> To reduce the number of changes when migrating to `sku` v13 you may choose to enable `orderImports` and run `sku format` before upgrading.

 Remove `orderImports` from `sku.config.ts`
 ```diff